The Hill (newspaper): Digital distribution and print circulation

 In 2020, it was again ranked second for online politics readership across all news sites, behind only CNN.
 It remained ahead of Politico, Fox News, NBCNews.com and MSNBC.

 As of 2020, the newspaper claims to have more than 22,000 print readers.
-The Hill is distributed for free in newspaper boxes around the U.S. Capitol building, and mailed directly to all congressional offices.
+The Hill is distributed for free in newspaper boxes around the U.S. Capitol building and mailed directly to all congressional offices.

 As of 2020, The Hills YouTube channel had 1,100,000 subscribers, ahead of Politico, Axios, and Bloomberg Politics.
 In October 2020, The Hills YouTube channel averaged over 1.5 million daily video views and more than 10 million per week; in September 2020 it received over 340 million video views.

 In 2021, The Hill was acquired by Nexstar Media Group for $130 million.

 In 2022, The Hill was accused of censorship after firing Katie Halper for a segment supporting Rashida Tlaib's labeling of Israel as an "apartheid government".
-In 2024, Briahna Joy Gray was fired after appearing to roll her eyes while discussing the allegations of sexual violence against Israeli hostages during an interview with the sister of an Israeli who was abducted by Hamas in the 7 October attacks.
+In 2024, Briahna Joy Gray was fired after appearing to roll her eyes while discussing the allegations of sexual violence against Israeli hostages during an interview with the sister of an Israeli who was abducted by Hamas in the October 7 attacks.

-Between September 2024 and September 2025, The Hill’s overall social media traffic increased by 20 percent, with the newspaper noting increased political engagement and more frequent video posting by its reporters.
+Between September 2024 and September 2025, The Hills overall social media traffic increased by 20 percent, with the newspaper noting increased political engagement and more frequent video posting by its reporters.